 Understand, experience and witness now the ecstatic love which is the union of this and that.
 The whole of reality, experienced as an inexpressible unity, is the eternally ecstatic interaction of stillness and movement.
-Like two lovers absorbed in sexual delight, the separate parts find fulfilment in unity.

 Through realisation of the eternal unity of movement and stillness, love for all of this is born.
 Through action born of profound meditation, universal love is expressed.
 From deepest samādhi springs selfless intuitive action to heal, to help and to enlighten.